asadprodhan/Writing-and-Publishing-Protocols-Using-GitHub/README.md

 5. Go back to your GitHub repository and create a release

+   	- On the right-hand side, click Create a new release

+        - Chhose a tag and create a tag, e.g. v1

+        - Click on Publish release

 6. Come back to Zenodo and will now find your GitHub repository in Zenodo along with a DOI